- How to Access the Stellar Cluster

 If you prefer to navigate Stellar through a graphical user interface rather than the Linux command line, Stellar has a web portal option called MyStellar (VPN required from off-campus): Jupyter.
 One can also launch a graphical desktop.

 - For more on how to SSH, see the Knowledge Base article Secure Shell (SSH): Frequently Asked Questions (FAQ).
 If you have trouble connecting then see our SSH page.

 Since Stellar is a Linux system, knowing some basic Linux commands is highly recommended.
 For an introduction to navigating a Linux system, view the material associated with our Intro to Linux Command Line workshop.

-Using Stellar also requires some knowledge on how to properly use the file system, module system, and how to use the scheduler that handles each user's jobs.
-For an introduction to navigating Princeton's High Performance Computing systems, view the material associated with our Getting Started with the Research Computing Clusters workshop.
+Using Stellar also requires some knowledge on how to properly use the file systems, environment modules, and the Slurm job scheduler.
+For an introduction to navigating Princeton's High Performance Computing systems, view our Guide to Princeton's Research Computing Clusters.
 Additional information specific to Stellar's file system, priority for job scheduling, etc. can be found below.

 Use the "snodes" command to see the number of available nodes.
 Nodes have quad sockets with 24 cores/socket per node and 8GB/core memory.
 The back end network is 100Gb Infiniband, HDR100.

 The /tigress and /projects directories are mounted on the login node (stellar) as well as the compute nodes over NFS.
 This is for access to data and software built for projects.